cloudfoundry-attic/mega-ci/README.md

 used to create the `CNAME` for your DNS entry in Route53 so that you can have a nice URL where you access your Concourse.

-### Private Direcotry Requirements

-* A deployment directory with the following minimal skeleton structure:
+This script requires your deployment directory to have a few more things, in addition to the minimal structure mentioned above:
 ```
 my_deployment_dir/
 |- aws_environment